1. Definition of a Derivative

 7. Permissible derivative instruments

-of derivative instruments are permitted, subject to certain conditions:
+At present, the following types of derivative instruments are permitted, subject to certain conditions:

 - Interest rate derivatives – Interest Rate Swap (IRS), Forward Rate Agreement (FRA), and Interest Rate Future (IRF).

 - Foreign Currency derivatives – Foreign Currency Forward, Currency Swap and Currency Option.

 The definition of these generic derivatives are provided in the Appendix A.